KBNLwikimedia/GLAMorousToHTML/reports/reports.md

 --------------------------------

-## Scope of the images and category trees
+## Image contributions, category trees and template contamination

 ### Who contributed?
 All images related to a GLAM institution and its collections are gathered in a corresponding Wikimedia Commons category, and its subcategories when finer categorization is needed.